Based on 16 reviews

 Adjacent to the palace lies the revered Jokhang Temple, the most sacred monastery in Tibet.
 Pilgrims from across the region flock here, performing rituals and prostrations along the Barkhor Street kora.
 This vibrant street encircles the temple, with vendors selling traditional crafts, prayer flags, and local delicacies.
 Walking through Barkhor Street offers an authentic glimpse into daily Tibetan life.

-Beyond the city’s main attractions, the Luxury Kailash Mansarovar Yatra includes guided tours of historic monasteries.
+Beyond the city’s main attractions, this luxury yatra includes guided tours of historic monasteries.
 Drepung Monastery, the former world’s largest monastery, remains a vital hub for Buddhist study and devotion, and it is a significant center of learning and religious practice.
 Here, travelers can observe monks engaged in debates and rituals, gaining a deeper understanding of Tibetan Buddhism.

 Similarly, the Sera Monastery offers unique experiences with its famous debating monks.
 The monastery’s courtyard comes alive as monks engage in philosophical debates, a critical aspect of their monastic education.
 These interactions provide rare insights into the intellectual rigor and spiritual dedication that define Tibetan monastic life.